Life with AI

 Panama Canal (1904-1914): Peak workforce of 75,000 workers — the closest historical analogue to arcology-scale workforce logistics (panama-canal-1914).
 The U.S. Army Corps of Engineers built entire towns (Balboa, Gatun) to house workers.
 An estimated 5,609 workers died during the American construction phase — a fatality rate that would be unacceptable today.
 The Canal Zone's workforce infrastructure (housing, hospitals, commissaries, recreation) provides a template for what the arcology's worker city would need, updated for 21st-century standards.

-Three Gorges Dam (1994-2006): Peak workforce of 40,000 workers sustained over 17 years.
-China's state-directed labor model is not replicable in a U.S. context, but the logistics of housing and feeding 40,000 workers in a remote location for nearly two decades provide useful data on sustained workforce operations.
+Three Gorges Dam (1994-2006): Peak workforce of approximately 26,000 workers (with reports of up to 40,000 during peak phases) sustained over 17 years.
+China's state-directed labor model is not replicable in a U.S. context, but the logistics of housing and feeding tens of thousands of workers in a remote location for nearly two decades provide useful data on sustained workforce operations.

 The Financial Weight

 This calculation assumes current labor productivity.
-If modular construction achieves the projected 2x productivity gain, labor costs might drop to $200-250 billion.
-If automation delivers the 30% acceleration, further savings compound.
-But if workforce shortages drive wage inflation — already happening across U.S. construction — costs could exceed $500 billion.
+If modular construction achieves the projected 25-60% labor cost reduction on offsite components (mckinsey-modular-2019), and if 40-50% of construction volume moves offsite, total labor costs might drop to $200-280 billion.
+If AI scheduling delivers even half of ALICE's claimed 14% labor savings across the full project, further savings compound.
+But if workforce shortages drive wage inflation — construction wages grew 4.5% for union workers in the year to March 2025, outpacing the 3.2% non-union increase — costs could exceed $500 billion over the project lifetime.

 The economic model (institutional-design/economics/economic-model) addresses overall project financing.
 The workforce budget is not negotiable in the way that design features might be.
 The project needs the workers it needs, at the wages the market demands, for as long as construction continues.